wild10/wild10.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: this space shows some of my "repos" to the project I am working on.
+description: This space shows some of my "repos" to the project I am working on.
 nav: true
 nav_order: 4
 ---